 Isabela is the type of beach town you visit for the weekend to get away from hectic urban life.
-The beaches accommodate surfers, swimmers and snorkelers.
-There's a state forest for hiking, camping, and lake activities.
-There's even luxury resorts and exceptional cocktails.
-There's something for everybody as long as your goal is to relax and unwind.
+The beaches accommodate surfers, swimmers, and snorkelers.
+There's a state forest for hiking, camping, and lake activities, and there are even luxury resorts with exceptional cocktails.
+This town has something for everybody, as long as your goal is to relax and unwind.

 Snorkeling and Beaches

 Paseo Lineal de Isabela

 Paseo Lineal de Isabela is 4.5-mile cycling and jogging lane that follows the coast, reaching famous beaches like Jobos and Montones, with sections in asphalt, packed sand, and boardwalk.
 On weekends, companies like Pedalea Isabela offer bike rentals to enjoy the Paseo Lineal.

 Monument to Cacique Mabodamaca

 Guajataca State Forest

-The Guajataca State Forest spans several towns including Isabela, Lares, and San Sebastian.
+The Guajataca State Forest spans several towns including Isabela, Lares, and San Sebastián.
 Camping in Guajataca State Forest can be arranged through the Puerto Rico Natural and Environmental Resources Department.
 Facilities include parking, gazebos, fresh water, and bathrooms.
-The forest system has several trails, including one that leads to the Cave of the Winds, and an observation tower.
+The forest system has several trails, including one that leads to the Cueva del Viento, and an observation tower.
 You can also enjoy kayaking and fishing at Guajataca Lake and visit the Guajataca Tunnel and coastal trail.

 For a nightcap, La Central is one of the best cocktail bars on the west coast (and possibly the Island).
 The atmosphere is intimate and relaxed.
 Their regular menu features delicately crafted cocktail and a limited food menu.
 Every month, the venue hosts local bands, art shows, and bar takeovers featuring guest chefs and bartenders.